-- Reviewed curriculum each year to ensure relevance and also a coherent progression of skills.
+- The curriculum is reviewed each year to ensure relevance and also to ensure that there is a coherent progression of skills.

-- Speaking and listening activities to promote language fluency.
+- Speaking and listening activities are built into every lesson to promote language fluency.

-- Vocabulary banks are used to support learning.
+- Vocabulary banks are used consistently for ALL learners across school, to support learning.

-- Relevant and purposeful opportunities with cross curricular links (e.g. International Day of Cultures and teaching Japanese as part of Art Fortnight).
+- Relevant and purposeful opportunities are identified to exploit meaningful cross curricular links (e.g. International Day of Cultures and teaching Japanese as part of Art Fortnight).

 - Written work is recorded in a variety of ways (e.g. comic strip, extended piece of writing, labelled images).